pnp/sp-dev-fx-webparts/samples/react-content-query-onprem/README.md

 -------|----|--------
 1.0.0|May 04, 2017|Initial release
 1.0.1|July 23rd 15, 2017|Updated to GA Version
-1.0.3|August 12, 2017|Added external scripts functionnality
+1.0.3|August 12, 2017|Added external scripts functionality
 1.0.4|August 31, 2017|Fixed a bug where tenant sites/subsites were missing from the **Web Url** dropdown 1.0.5|September 1st, 2017|Added a **Site Url** parameter next to the **Web Url** parameter in order to narrow down the results
-1.0.6|September 19, 2017|Upgraded to SharePoint drop 1.2.0 and added the site url and web url preselection when adding the WebPart for the first time on a page.
+1.0.6|September 19, 2017|Upgraded to SharePoint drop 1.2.0 and added the site url and web url pre-selection when adding the web part for the first time on a page.
 Also fixed a bug with fields that had spaces in their internal names (automatically replaced with `_x0020_` by SharePoint).
 1.0.7|November 17, 2017|Reverted to drop 1.1.0 in order to keep compatibility for SP2016 on-premise
-1.0.8|March 17, 2018|Updated to store the selected list using its ID instead of its title, so the webpart keeps working if the list title gets updated.
+1.0.8|March 17, 2018|Updated to store the selected list using its ID instead of its title, so the web part keeps working if the list title gets updated.
-1.0.9|March 28, 2018|Added a switch to enable the WebPart to apply it's query recursively within folders, and fixed a bug where webs could sometimes not appear under the web url dropdown
+1.0.9|March 28, 2018|Added a switch to enable the web part to apply it's query recursively within folders, and fixed a bug where webs could sometimes not appear under the web url dropdown
 1.0.10|April 5, 2018|Fixed a bug where the webs of the selected site collection were not being loaded correctly for particular tenants
 1.0.11|May 22, 2018|Fixed a bug causing filters to loose their sort order in IE

 ## Disclaimer

 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

 ## Features

 ### Cross site collection

-The WebPart uses the search in order to get all sites under the current domain, which makes it possible to query not only subsites but other site collections and their subsites as well.
-By default, the current site collection and the current web on which the user is adding the WebPart will be pre-selected automatically.
+The web part uses the search in order to get all sites under the current domain, which makes it possible to query not only sub-sites but other site collections and their sub-sites as well.
+By default, the current site collection and the current web on which the user is adding the web part will be pre-selected automatically.

 <img src="Misc/allsites_v2.gif" />
 <br>